 Dermal fillers, sometimes known as facial fillers, are substances injected into the face to eliminate wrinkles, raise scar tissue, improve contouring and replace soft tissue volume loss.
+If you aren’t too sure about dermal fillers, then you could always look at more information about facelift surgery here for a bit of extra information.

 There are several substances like hyaluronic acid and hydroxyl apatite that are used for fillers.
 You and your dermatologist can talk about your goals and the areas you want injected to decide which filler is the best fit for you.